ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 After that, you will need to find a way to trigger your target deep link.

-Find out how to perform deep link hijacking using a "malicious" PoC app in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk#intent).

 ## 7. WebViews

-Unless there is an explicit need, WebView URLs should not be user-controlled, e.g., through intents.
+Unless there is an explicit need, WebView URLs should not be user-controlled, e.g., through intents or deep links.

-WebViews can easily lead to cross-site scripting (XSS), arbitrary file read/write, data leakage and exfiltration, remote code execute (RCE), etc.
+WebViews can easily lead to cross-site scripting (XSS), arbitrary file read/write, data leakage/exfiltration, remote code execute (RCE), etc.

 Things to look for in the source code:
 * [WebView](https://developer.android.com/reference/android/webkit/WebView)